what is a layoff

 7. Cross Training and Job Rotation

 This is a useful measure that can be used by companies to ensure that employees are trained well in a number of related fields and can perform more than one job responsibility and function.
-Job rotation and cross training help employees to learn about the functioning of various departments or job roles in the company, and this can be helpful in case the company wants to choose a job sharing practice instead of a layoff.
+Job rotation and cross-training help employees learn about the functioning of various departments or job roles in the company, and this can be helpful in case the company wants to choose a job-sharing practice instead of a layoff.

-Cross training and job rotation helps employees to stay updated with developments and changing technologies in many cases as well.
+Cross-training and job rotation help employees stay updated with developments and changing technologies in many cases as well.
 As a result, the employee becomes a more crucial asset to the employer as well as they perform not one but multiple job responsibilities.

 8. Furloughs